Breath I, II ＆ III

 Breath I, II ＆ III are kinetic machines that mimics the actual credit card stress testing machines.
 Each machine is fitted with infrared red sensors, so that when viewers get close to the machine, the cards will then start squeezing and moving in preprogramed sequences as if the cards are breathing.

 The cards that are on the machines are all printed with images that are found through Google search engine.
 The images are all related to themes such as violence, speed, power, accidents, the bodies, etc, and basically anything related to the financial systems in the world.
-Each card are embossed by an letters and numbers embossing machine and then gold/silver stamped in different patterns and compositions, making these cards into individual drawings.
+Each card is embossed by an letters and numbers embossing machine and then gold/silver stamped in different patterns and compositions.

 This work was created as part of the exhibition Ambush